ONE DAY IN TAKAYAMA, JAPAN

 CN Tower

 As I’m walking around downtown Toronto on my first evening in 2012, a tower higher than any other building amazes me.
-It’s CN Tower (301 Front Street W, Toronto ON M5V 2T6), a communications and observation tower built out of concrete, that is 553.30 meters (1,815.3 ft) high.
+It’s CN Tower, a communications and observation tower built out of concrete, that is 553.30 meters (1,815.3 ft) high.

 A high concrete tower with 2 circular observation levels and a large antenna at the top.